sasmalmohit/calculator/README.md

-# apple_catalog
+# calculator

-A new Flutter project.
+A new simple and minimalistic but awesome calculator Flutter project

 ## Getting Started